You may be living with one kidney and not even know it.

 Oddly, though, having one kidney is not linked to a shorter life expectancy.

-Nevertheless, these statistics from show that a single kidney can slowly begin to deteriorate over the course of a lifetime.
+Nevertheless, these statistics show that a single kidney can slowly begin to deteriorate over the course of a lifetime.
 While children may show normal kidney function, the lifestyle of an adult with alcohol, smoking, medications, obesity, malnourishment, little exercise and poor dietary choices takes its toll.

 There is only one kidney to handle all the waste products, acids, toxins, and fluids that the body has to process.
 To compensate, the remaining kidney nearly doubles in size.
 I don’t know about you, but that really knocked me when I learned that!